 Dorothy I. Height, President Chief Executive Officer of National Council of Negro Women, Inc.; Emma Darnell, County Commissioner of Atlanta, Georgia; the Hon.
 Ann Claire Williams, Judge of the

 - Service in the Highest Offices of the NBA.
 In 1977, Ruth Harvey Charity, a WLD member, was elected a Vice-President of the NBA, which was the first time in 25 years a woman

 had held so high a position within the NBA.
 In 1981, another WLD member, Arnette R. Hubbard, was elected the first President-Elect of the NBA; and Alice Bonner, a founder of the WLD, was

-other offices in the NBA and on its Board of Governors.
+in the NBA and on its Board of Governors.